chadkluck/npm-chadkluck-cache-data/README.md

 5. You may want to add the environment variable `deployEnvironment` = `DEV` to your Lambda function as it will allow you to use `DebugAndLog`.
 (You would set it equal to `PROD` to disable logging in a production environment.)
 6. If you are not in the `us-east-1` region, you will also want to set a Lambda environment variable `AWS_REGION` to your region.
 If this environment variable does not exist, `us-east-1` is used.

 Note: `deployEnvironment` is only one of the possible environment variables the script checks for.
 You may also use `env`, `deployEnvironment`, `environment`, or `stage`.
-Also note the confusion that may be had when we are talking about "environment" as it refers to both Lambda Environmet Variables as well as a Deployment Environment (Production, Development, Testing, etc.).
+Also note the confusion that may be had when we are talking about "environment" as it refers to both Lambda Environment Variables as well as a Deployment Environment (Production, Development, Testing, etc.).

 (Environment variables are accessed using `process.env.`_`variableName`_.)

 ### Usage

-Note: There is a sample app and tutorial that works with a CI/CD pipeline available at the repository: [serverless-webservice-template-for-pipeline](https://github.com/UniversityOfSaintThomas/serverless-webservice-template-for-pipeline)
+Note: There is a sample app and tutorial that works with a CI/CD pipeline available at the repository: [serverless-webservice-template-for-pipeline-atlantis](https://github.com/chadkluck/serverless-webservice-template-for-pipeline-atlantis)

 #### Config, Connections, and Cache